amenzhinsky/flagenv/README.md

 ## Usage

-Tired of writing something like this in each project:
+The library helps to reduce amount of code that's usually written in every command-line application like this:

 ```go
 flag.UintVar(&timeoutFlag, "timeout", 10, "connection timeout in seconds [$TIMEOUT]")